For this lab we need hashcat and the linux shell.

 This provides you with an environment that is identical to the one we used (all the examples will be exactly the same and you will be able to easily reproduce them all).

-- Install Docker CE from here or use the Linux VM with docker already installed
+- Install Docker CE from here (note: hashcat does not run correctly from the Linux VM with docker already installed )

 - Run the docker image (automatic download)